Volunteers Needed for Saint Sophia Annual Greek Festival

 Help support our community by volunteering this weekend!
-We need YOUR HELP in serving our delicious gyros, sharing our spectacular spanikopita, navigating our honeyed pastries and sweets, dispensing beer and wine, and, of course, selling Mercedes Raffle tickets.
+We need YOUR HELP in serving our delicious gyros, sharing our spectacular spanakopita, navigating our honeyed pastries and sweets, dispensing beer and wine, and, of course, selling Mercedes Raffle tickets.
+CLICK HERE TO PURCHASE RAFFLE TICKETS

 All profits from the festival are vital to underwriting the Cathedral’s operations…from maintaining the smallest tessera in our mosaics to providing the crayons our Sunday School students enjoy during the school year.